This post contains affiliate links.

 Here’s what you’ll need

 I love a good low-ingredient recipe, and this one fits the bill each and every time.
-Spaghetti squash casserole calls for only 5 ingredients total, meaning less time spent gathering items at the grocery store and more time spent enjoying each savory bite!
+This means less time spent gathering items at the grocery store and more time spent enjoying each savory bite of this squash casserole.
+Jump to the recipe card for exact measurements and substitutions.

 • Spaghetti Squash: To start this recipe, snag two large, bright yellow spaghetti squash.
-For the best results, choose two that are void of soft spots and feel firm to the touch.
+Choose two that are void of soft spots and feel firm to the touch.

-• Broccoli: Next up in this recipe, we’ll be using 2 cups of broccoli florets.
-Cauliflower would also work well here!
+• Broccoli: Next in this recipe, we’ll use 2 cups of broccoli florets.
+Fresh works best, but cauliflower would also work well here!

 • Olive Oil: We will use olive oil to crisp up the spaghetti squash and the broccoli in the oven.

-• Alfredo Sauce: Rather than making it from scratch, we’re opting for the store bought stuff (because who has time for that on a weeknight?).
-Choose your favorite Alfredo, 16-oz of any brand or recipe will work.
+• Alfredo Sauce: Rather than making it from scratch, we’re opting for store-bought stuff (because who has time for that on a weeknight?).
+Choose your favorite Alfredo.
+16-oz of any brand or recipe will work.

 • Shredded Mozzarella Cheese: Mix half of it into the casserole to lace your Alfredo casserole with cheesy deliciousness.
 Sprinkle the rest on top and broil to crispy brown perfection.